48th Armored Division (United States): History

+and assigned to the 48th Infantry Division.

 The 48th "Hurricane" Infantry Division was formed on 15 September 1946 by Florida and Georgia National Guardsmen.
 The division conducted its first annual training from 18 July to 1 August 1948 at Fort Jackson.

 Elements of the 48th Armored Division, circa 1960, probably the 124th Infantry of Florida.

 Shoulder patch used by the National Guard 48th Infantry Division from 16 February 1949 to 1 November 1955.

 A platoon from Co A, 124th Infantry, 48th Infantry Division, Florida National Guard circa 29 March 1948.
 Note the use of the "Ghost Division" patch.
 For a short time, circa 1948, at least part of the National Guard 48th Infantry Division used this patch before a new patch (the red and white star) was designed.

-On 1 November 1955, the division was reorganized as the 48th Armored Division.